DemISee1/DemISee1.github.io/README.md

 5. Adding a theme to your GitHub Pages site using [Jekyll](https://jekyllrb.com).

-    - First you add a `_config.yml` file to your repository if one does not already exist.
-Yo can do this by clicking on 'Add file' then clicking on 'Create new file'.
+    - First, you add a `_config.yml` file to your repository if one does not already exist.
+You can do this by clicking on 'Add file' then clicking on 'Create new file'.

         ![](Images/AddFile.png)